prebeng/vim-fossil-pg/README.md

 - `:CFossil` (Capture Fossil) merely switches to the temporary buffer.
 - `:RFossil` reads in the output in the current buffer.

-All commands have tab completion based on `fossil help -a -v`.
+All commands have tab completion based on `fossil help -a -v` and filenames.

 Syntax highlighting is provided that works with `fossil commit`, `status`, `timeline`, `help` and to some extent with other commands.